 What's happened

-The US and Israel launched a military campaign against Iran on February 28, disrupting markets, raising oil prices, and straining Western alliances.
-Despite short-term risks, some experts see potential for regional stability and economic resilience, with key Gulf nations aiming for long-term peace and investment growth.
+The US and Israel launched a military campaign against Iran on February 28, disrupting markets and straining alliances.
+Despite short-term risks, some experts see potential for regional stability and economic resilience, with Gulf nations aiming for long-term peace and investment growth.
+Recent developments include ongoing regional impacts and US efforts to bolster military supply chains.

 What's behind the headline?